Welcome to Roman Fields Academy

 Roman Fields Academy is a county wide provision, in beautiful surroundings on the outskirts of Hemel Hempstead.
 In 2018, Roman Fields was nominated for, and subsequently won, the National Autistic Society's most prestigious award for the education sector; their 2018 Excellence award.
 In early 2019, we received our Ofsted report in which we were graded "Outstanding" in all areas.

 In 2020 we received confirmation from the DfE that our bid to run a free school for pupils with complex needs, in Welwyn, had been successful.
 In April 2021, we 'academised' and the new James Marks Academy Trust was formed.
-The Roman Fields Academy was joined by Forest House Education Centre in September 2022, and whilst we await a construction completion date for the new purpose built James Marks Academy, special free school in September 2024; we have permission to open on a temporary basis, on our Roman Fields site, from September 2023.
+The Roman Fields Academy was joined by Forest House Education Centre in September 2022, and whilst we await a construction completion date for the new purpose built James Marks Academy, special free school in September 2024; we opened on a temporary basis, on our Roman Fields site, from September 2023.

-The flexible and creative nature of our provisions allows us to re-engage and motivate pupils, placing them on bespoke timetables that build on their strengths and interests and provide access to accreditation from a variety of awarding bodies.
-We offer functional skills, vocational qualifications, GCSE and A Level.
+The flexible and creative nature of our provisions allows us to re-engage and motivate pupils, placing them on a timetable that builds on their strengths and interests and provide access to accreditation from a variety of awarding bodies.
+We offer functional skills, vocational qualifications and GCSEs.
 Please see our examination results as we are very proud of our pupils and their achievements.

 All pupils on roll have an EHC plan.
-Most of our pupils are autistic, a minority present with SEMH challenges, whilst a few have combined diagnosis of both autism and SEMH.
-The vast majority of our pupils are in KS4 (14-16) and KS5 (16-18) and we have a core offer of Maths, English, Science and ICT or Business.
+Most of our pupils are autistic with significant SEMH challenges, whilst others have comorbidity with a range of diagnoses.
+The vast majority of our pupils are in KS4 (14-16) and we have a core offer of mathematics, English, science, PSHEE and ICT.
 The rest of a pupil's timetable will be designed around their interests.
-We are also able to offer Humanities, Art, Economics and Music up to GCSE and beyond.
+We are also able to offer humanities, art and Music up to GCSE.
 We have strong partnerships with a number of schools and colleges based on mutual trust and support.